bevyengine/rfcs/rfcs/45-stageless.md

 3. Rebuild core command processing machinery
    1. Begin with trivial event-style commands
    2. Explore how to regain parallelism
-4. Add system configuration
+4. Add system configuration tools
    1. Create `SystemConfig` type
-   2. Systems labels store a `SystemConfig`
+   2. Systems sets store a `SystemConfig`
-   3. Allow systems to be labelled
+   3. Allow systems to belong to sets
    4. Store `ConfiguredSystems` in the schedule
    5. Add `.add_systems` method, the `SystemGroup` type and the convenience methods for system groups
-   6. Special-case `CoreLabel::First` and `CoreLabel::Last` for convenience
+   6. Special-case `CoreSet::First` and `CoreSet::Last` for convenience
    7. Use [system builder syntax](https://github.com/bevyengine/rfcs/pull/31), rather than adding more complex methods to `App`
 5. Re-add strict ordering constraints
 6. Add run criteria